Top of page

 The Supporting Minds service provides:

-• Identify an individual’s goals and needs and develop a plan to meet these
+• A brief assessment to identify an individual’s goals and mental health needs, and develop a plan to meet these

 • An assigned wellbeing consultant who acts as a care coordinator